bardware/x264-msvc/README.md

 ## Why x264-msvc?
-* For getting rid of dependency of MSYS/MinGW when you debugging it on Windows Platform;
+* For getting rid of dependency of MSYS/MinGW when you build it on Windows Platform;
 * For studing H.264 and x264 in deep by debugging it in Visual Studio;